StackVista/stackstate-docs/README.md

 # Welcome to the StackState Docs!

-## New release

 {% hint style="success" %}
-New version of StackState now available: **StackState version 4.3**
+The new version of StackState is now available: **StackState version 4.3**

 * Read about what's new in the StackState 4.3 release blog.
 * Check the [release notes and upgrade instructions](/setup/upgrade-stackstate/README.md).

 With this release, StackState v4.0 reaches end of life and is no longer supported.
-If you are running version 4.0, please [upgrade StackState] to a supported version.
+If you are running version 4.0, please [upgrade StackState](/setup/upgrade-stackstate/README.md) to a supported version.

 {% endhint %}